alicemunsal/dohex/DoHex.md

 Now, we aligned the architecture view of the software and the code view.
 It makes the code easy to understand and discuss.
 And end of each discussion, we can reflect back to the code.

+In the context of **DoHex** each component is developed using independent Hexagonal Architecture.
+Each component is encapsulated in its own package and has its own ports, adapters and all the implementation details inside.
+A component can only be communicated through its own ports.

 ### Component Communication

 We can develop each component using independent Hexagonal Architecture.
 Each component is encapsulated in its own package and has its own ports, adapters and all the implementation details inside.
 A component can only be communicated through its own ports.